iliass-bensalah/maktaba/README.md

 # OpenLibrary
 FHE Java 2 Project

-OpenLibrary is a basic library management software, that allows users to search the catalog, and the staff to add books to the library, and do borrowing/returning operations for customers.
+OpenLibrary is a basic library management software, that allows users to search the catalogue, and the staff to add books to the library, and do borrowing/returning operations for customers.
 OpenLibrary is written in java, and requires the following softwares/plug-ins to function optimally:
  - Apache Tomcat Server v9.0
  - Java jre v1.8.0_181